“Hey, I need you to make me a promise.” Alex looked up from his paper and cereal to acknowledge Michelle standing at the kitchen island.

 The smiled disappeared off Alex’s face, and he let their joined hands fall back to the table.
 “Do you think I’m cheating on you?
 Cause I’m not.
 What made you think that, how can I convince you it’s not true?
 I love you.”

 Michelle gave him a soft smile.
-“No. I know you love me, and I now you’re not cheating on me right now.”
-Michelle reached out with the hand that wasn’t being held, and brushed a piece of his bangs away from his forehead.
+“No. I know you love me, and I know you’re not cheating on me right now.”
+Michelle reached out with the hand that wasn’t being held and brushed a piece of his bangs away from his forehead.
 “But I know what you’re like, Alex.”

 “What do you mean?